Azure/azure-quickstart-templates/101-sql-managed-instance-azure-environment/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create an Azure networking environment required to deploy Azure SQL Database Managed Instances.
+This template allows you to create an Azure networking environment required to deploy [Azure SQL Database Managed Instances](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance) - fully managed SQL Server Database Engine hosted in Azure cloud.
 It will create configured Azure Virtual Network with two subnets - one that will be dedicated to your SQL Managed Instances, and the another one where you can place other resources (for example VMs, App Service environments, etc.) This is a properly configured networking environment where you can deploy Azure SQL Database Managed Instances.